Rose Finkelstein Norwood (1889-1980)

 Born in Kiev, Russia, in 1889, Rose immigrated with her family to Boston at the age of one.
 She grew up in East Cambridge where she was victim of a violent anti-Semitic attack; this helped sensitize her to the oppression around her, especially toward immigrants.
 She and her family subsequently moved to Jamaica Plain and then Dorchester.
 Her father was a garment worker and trade unionist, then a tailor.
 Her mother, Fannie Schafferman, opened a small grocery store.

-She married Hyman Norwood, a Russian Jew, who ran a tire and battery store.
-Her wedding dress was made in union-style in the dress shop of the Women’s Trade Union League; she later served as president of this organization!
-They shared interests in riding motorcycles as well as flying airplanes.
+Rose married Hyman Norwood, a Russian Jew, who ran a tire and battery store.
+Her wedding dress was made in union-style in the dress shop of the Women’s Trade Union League; she later served as president of this organization.
+The couple shared interests in riding motorcycles as well as flying airplanes.
 Because she got married, she had to quit her job, a penalty for married women at the time.
-Together Rose and Hyman had two children.
+Rose and Hyman had two children together.

-Workers’ education provided night classes and summer school for factory workers.
+Workers’ education programs provided night classes and summer school for factory workers.
 Rose attended the Bryn Mawr Summer School for Women Workers in Industry.
-Learning well the lessons for workers rights taught at Bryn Mawr, she and other students demanded that trade union standards be applied to the college’s black maids and groundskeepers!
-In addition, she organized programs where library books would be loaned to factories and union halls.
+Learning well the lessons for workers rights taught at Bryn Mawr, she and other students demanded that trade union standards be applied to the college’s black maids and groundskeepers.
+Rose organized programs for loaning where library books to factories and union halls.

 – Linda Stern